 Phase 1: Posing Real Questions

-In this Phase, I will begin to figure out the what parts my topic, which can be found here in Phase 0, I really want to explore.
-This will be accomplished by coming up with questions that I will want to focus on before and when I go to Xizhou.
+In this Phase, I will begin to figure out the what parts of my topic, which can be found here in Phase 0, I really want to explore.
+This will be accomplished by coming up with questions that I will want to focus on when I go to Xizhou.

 To help me come up with my big questions, I have done some background research on my topic which can be found in Phase 3.

 After hours of hard research to gain my basic knowledge of TCM and WM, I have come up with 10 big questions to guide my thinking even further.
 These questions will be with me into Xizhou and facilitate my research for my project.
 I grouped my questions into topics starting off with the influences because influences impact the beliefs because their belief dictates how they use medicine.
 Finally, to make this topic more relevant, I asked three questions about TCM in the future and modern day society.
 Note: the answers (sentences in italics) I give are only inferences and may be incorrect.(Questions with an asterisk mean that they have been changed throughout my Xizhou experience).

 1. Which type of medicine is more advertised and promoted?

 Traditional Chinese medicine would probably be the most common since it has been around longer, therefore, having a longer time to root itself in the rural village.